aergoio/aergo-indexer/README.md

 You can use the ``--prefix` parameter and multiple instances of this program to sync several blockchains with one database.

+Instead of setting host and port of the aergo separtely, you can also pass them at once with `-A localhost:7845`.

 To reindex (starting from scratch):

     ./bin/esindexer --reindex